 The Disability Benefits Law (Article 9 of the WCL) provides weekly cash benefits to replace, in part, wages lost due to injuries or illnesses that do not arise out of or in the course of employment (WCL §204).
 Medical care is the responsibility of the employee.

-A "day of disability" is one on which the employee was prevented from performing work because of disability and for which he/she has not received regular wages or remuneration.
-The employee is ineligible for disability benefits if he/she performs any type of work for which he/she received wages or profit, even if performed at home.
+A "day of disability" is one on which the employee was prevented from performing work because of disability and for which the employee has not received regular wages or remuneration.
+The employee is ineligible for disability benefits if they perform any type of work for which wages or profit were received, even if performed at home.

 If an employee is unemployed, disability benefits may also be paid to replace unemployment insurance benefits lost because of illness or injury (WCL §207).